The second most common question in our inbox is about mold on microgreens.

-This isn't the case.
-We test all of our seeding density recommendations and base the final rate on many factors related to growing microgreens in the home.
+This isn’t the case.
+We test our seeding density recommendations and base the final rate on many factors related to growing microgreens in the home.

 One of the main reasons I started Home Microgreens was the amount of seed other people recommended.
-The plants were too crowded, the microgreens were all stems and little leaf, and continuously damp or wet in the tray's interior.
+The plants were too crowded; the microgreens were all stems and little leaf, and are continuously damp or wet in the tray’s interior.

-Over-seeding causes disease issues not only as the microgreens grow up with restricted airflow but also during germination.
+Overseeding causes disease issues as the microgreens grow up due to restricted airflow.

-Mold appears to form in areas where a lot of seeds have come together.
-Whether that is from bulk over-seeding of the tray or places where seed congregate.
-Like in depressions in the soil or around the edges of the trays.
+Mold appears to form in areas where many seeds have come together, whether from bulk over-seeding of the tray or places where seeds congregate, like in soil depressions or around the trays’ edges.